starshums/jdejulianconverter/README.md

-# Laravel Oracle JD Edwards Julian date converter for Laravel 5
+# Oracle JD Edwards Julian date converter for Laravel 5

 A Laravel library that converts a given Oracle JD Edwards Julian date to the standard Gregorian date.
 Date fields in JD Edwards are stored in the Julian format where the date format is CYYDDD